Anthony Vizcaya

-Anthony Karl Vizcaya Freitez (born October 24, 1993) is a Venezuelan professional baseball pitcher with the Tecolotes de los Dos Laredos of the Mexican League.
+Anthony Karl Vizcaya Freitez (born October 24, 1993) is a Venezuelan professional baseball pitcher who is a free agent.
 He has previously played in the minor leagues, as well as for Navegantes del Magallanes and Cardenales de Lara in the Venezuelan Winter League.
 Vizcaya was selected to the Venezuela national baseball team at the 2023 World Baseball Classic and the 2024 WBSC Premier12.

 Professional career

 Cleveland Indians

 On March 5, 2013, Vizcaya signed with the Cleveland Indians organization as an international free agent.
 He made his professional debut with the Dominican Summer League Indians, working to a 0.94 earned run average (ERA) over 12 starts.
 In 2013, he was promoted to the Arizona Complex League, finishing with 6.88 ERA.
 The next year, he played in 15 games with the Mahoning Valley Scrappers of the Low-A New York–Penn League; after accruing a 1—6 record and a 10.64 ERA with Mahoning Valley in 2014, the Indians released Vizcaya.

 Vizcaya played with CB Sant Boi in Spain's División de Honor de Béisbol in 2017, leading the league in ERA (0.89) and earning an 11–2 record.
 In 2018, he played for a team in Japanese independent leagues.